 Our Issues & Advocacy Committee reviews the resolutions and proposes amendments.
 They provide recommendations to our Executive to accept or reject the final resolutions at the AGM.
 The Committee informs the general membership of the new resolutions and invites them to participate in our review and discussions.

-We selected three finalized National 2022 policies for further action by writing to politicians at the federal, provincial and municipal level.
+We selected two newly adopted 2023 National resolutions for further action by writing to politicians at the appropriate federal, provincial levels.
 Our letters encouraged our elected officials to:

 Our Accomplishments